Archdiocese of Bourges: Chapter and cathedral

 On 16 May 1559, a fire destroyed part of the cathedral of Saint-Étienne.

 The cathedral was staffed and administered by a corporation of clerics called the Chapter.
-The Chapter was headed by a dean and thirteen other dignities: the Cantor, the Chancellor, the Archdeacon, the Subcantor, the eight archdeacons, and the archpriest.
+The Chapter was headed by a dean and thirteen other dignitaries: the Cantor, the Chancellor, the Archdeacon, the Subcantor, the eight archdeacons, and the archpriest.
 Pope Urban III (1185–1187) increased the number of prebends from thirty to forty.
 Pope Clement III (1187–1191) confirmed the decree, and stipulated that forty should be the number of canons, both residentiary and non-residentiary together.
 There were thirty canons in the 17th century.
 In 1757, when king Louis XV dissolved the Sainte-Chapelle of the palace in Bourges, he reserved for himself, with the consent of the Chapter, the right to appoint to fourteen of the canonries of the cathedral.
 By virtue of a bull of Pope Honorius II of 27 December 1130, if a prebend was vacant for more than six months, the archbishop had the right to appoint to it.

 Canons were already in existence by 903, though they had abandoned the practice of living in common by 1215.

 Two canons of Bourges later became pope: Ubaldo Allocingoli, who became Pope Lucius III (1180–1185); and Umberto Crivelli, who was also an archdeacon of Bourges and became Pope Urban III (1185–1187).
 Pierre Roger de Beaufort, who became Pope Gregory XI (1370–1378), was also an archdeacon of Bourges.

 In 1236, on the motion of Archbishop Philippe Berruyer (1232–1260), the Chapter instituted the rule that no one could become a canon who was not the product of a legitimate marriage, or who was of a servile condition (slave or serf).